NREL/jade/docs/source/index.rst

 can be defined in the configuration to guarantee that a job won't start until one or more other jobs complete.

-A common use case is to define one data-upload job per batch that runs once all jobs in a single batch complete.

-Suppose you want to split 1000 jobs across 10 nodes.
-You want each job to write data to the compute node's local storage for performance reasons.
-You can define a 101st job for each batch that uploads that node's data to a permanent location.

 Batch Pipeline
 ==============
 JADE supports execution of a pipeline of job batches.
 The output of the first